Gestures and language. Why are these important?

 Using the article, please answer these questions:

-1. How do the researchers study time around the world?
+4. What other data did researchers use to study time around the world?

 And this graphic explains varying norms from around the world.

 This video is set to music for comic effect, but it is funny because in America, the norm is that men do not hold hands or kiss in public.
 However, this is expected in many Middle Eastern cultures.
 In order to show solidarity The President must hold the hand of the King of Saudi Arabia.